-All children on the SEND Register will have a Pupil Profile, which details important information about the child, including their areas of strengths and weakness, their outcomes and steps taken to allow children to achieve them and any other professionals who have contact with the child.
-Class teachers, parents, pupils and other professional will all contribute to the Pupil Profile.
-The Pupil Profile is designed to be a working document which is updated to reflect the current needs of the child.
+All children on the SEND Register will have their needs identified as a part of the graduated response.
+Important information about the child, including their areas of strengths and weakness, their outcomes and steps taken to allow children to achieve them and any other professionals who have contact with the child will be detailed.
+Class teachers, parents, pupils and other professional will all contribute to this process.
+The Assess, Plan, Do, Review (APDR) cycle is designed to be a working document which is updated to reflect the current needs of the child.
 Formal review meetings will take place three times a year, where parents and pupils will be involved in reviewing progress and setting new outcomes.
 Class teachers are responsible for evidencing progress according to the outcomes described in the plan.
-Class teachers are responsible for maintaining and updating Pupil Profiles.
+Class teachers are responsible for maintaining and updating the APDR documents.
 These are then shared with everyone involved with the child.
 The SENCo reviews all records provided by class teachers to ensure consistency across the school and appropriateness and quality of outcomes.